BobBuildTool/bob/doc/manual/configuration.rst

 dependencies with a single entry shell globbing patterns may be used.

-Provided dependencies are subsequently injected into the dependency list of the upstream recipe that has a dependency to this one (if ``deps`` is included in the ``use`` attribute of the dependency, which is the default).
-This works in a transitive fashion too, that is provided dependencies of a downstream recipe are forwarded to the upstream recipe too.
+Provided dependencies are subsequently injected into the dependency list of the downstream recipe that has a dependency to this one (if ``deps`` is included in the ``use`` attribute of the dependency, which is the default).
+This works in a transitive fashion too, that is provided dependencies of an upstream recipe are forwarded to the downstream recipe too.

 Example::